maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-In the previous blog post ["Complexity vs. Explainability"](https://www.explorium.ai/complexity-vs-explainability/), we highlighted the tradeoff between increasing the model's complexity and loosing explainability.
-In this article, we will continue our discussion and see how to make models interpretable and explainable.
+In the previous blog post ["Complexity vs. explainability"](https://www.explorium.ai/complexity-vs-explainability/), we highlighted the tradeoff between increasing the model's complexity and loosing explainability.
+In this article, we will continue our discussion and cover the notions of interpretability and explainability in machine learning.

 Machine Learning interpretability and explainability are becoming essential in solutions we build nowadays.
-In fields such as health care or banking, there exists legal restrictions that interpretability and explainability could help overcome.
-In solutions that support a human decision, it is essential to build a trust relationship and explain the outcome of an algorithm.
+In fields such as healthcare or banking, interpretability and explainability could for example help overcome some legal constraints.
+In solutions that support a human decision, it is essential to establish a trust relationship and explain the outcome of an algorithm.
 The whole idea behind interpretable and explainable ML is to avoid the black box effect.

-Christop Molnar has recently publshed an excellent book on this topic : [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/).
+Christop Molnar has recently published an excellent book on this topic : [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/).

 Fist of all, let's define the difference between machine learning explainability and interpretability :
-- Interpretability is linked to the model.
+- **Interpretability** is linked to the model.
 A model is said to be interpretable if its parameters are linked in a clear way to the impact of a feature on the outcome.
 In some sense, it is the extent to which we are able to predict what is going to happen, given a change in input.
 Among interpretable models, one can for example mention :
     - Linear regression
     - Logistic regression
     - Decision trees
+    - Lasso and Ridge regressions
     - ...
-- Explainability can be applied to any model, even models that are not interpretable.
-Explainability is the extent to which we can interpret the outcome and the internal mechanics of an algorithm.
+- **Explainability** can be applied to any model, even models that are not interpretable. explainability is the extent to which we can interpret the outcome and the internal mechanics of an algorithm.

 In this article, we will be using the [UCI Machine learning repository Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) data set.
 It is also available on [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/downloads/breast-cancer-wisconsin-data.zip/2).
-The data has 30 features, including the radius of the tumor, the texture, the perimiter...
-Our task will be to perform a binary classification of the tumor, that is either malignant (M) or benign (B).
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
+There is 30 features, including the radius of the tumor, the texture, the perimiter...
+Our task will be to perform a binary classification of the tumor, that is either malignant (M) or benign (B).

 Start off by importing the packages :